SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 }
 ```

-Now your item is already radioactive, it will damage players and require them to wear a Hazmat Suit.<br>
+Now your item is already radioactive, it will damage players and require them to wear a Hazmat Suit.

 However our unsuspecting player have no way to know that this item is radioactive...

 ## 3. Changing the item lore

-The best way of letting players know what your item does is through the lore.<br>
+The best way of letting players know what your item does is through the lore.

 Let's go back inside our `onEnable()` method from the main class.

 ```java